RealOrangeOne/theorangeone.net/content/projects/docker-static-server.md

 {{% repobutton %}}

 Previously I had created [`tstatic`](https://github.com/RealOrangeOne/tstatic) to do this, but Nginx is far better as a server than node.
 The less node in my stack, the better!

+Note this isn't designed for serving websites.
+In fact, design decisions were made which make it really bad for websites.
+If you want to serve websites, take a look at [`docker-website-server`]({{<relref "docker-website-server">}})